Your Complete Guide to Using Your Credit Cards

 A: Using your credit cards responsibly is a great way to boost your credit score and your financial wellness.
 Unfortunately, though, credit card issuers make it challenging to stay ahead of monthly payments and easy to fall into debt with credit card purchases.
 No worries, though; SCU Credit Union is here to help!

 Here’s all you need to know about responsible credit card usage.

 Understanding the way a credit card works can help the cardholder use it responsibly.

 A credit card is a revolving line of credit allowing the cardholder to make charges at any time, up to a specific limit.
 Each time the cardholder swipes their card, the credit card issuer is lending them the money so they can make the purchase.
 Unlike a loan, though, the credit card account has no fixed term.
 Instead, the cardholder will need to make payments toward the balance each month until the balance is paid off in full.
 At the end of each billing cycle, the cardholder can choose to make just the minimum required payment, pay off the balance in full or make a payment of any size that falls between these two amounts.
-Credit cards tend to have high interest rates relative to other kinds of loans.

 Pay bills in full, on time

 The best way to keep a score high is to pay credit card bills in full each month — and on time.
 This has multiple benefits: